S.C.I.E.N.C.E.: Songs

 "Favorite Things" also includes a sample of the 1959 track "Flamenco Fantasy", by easy listening group the 101 Strings Orchestra.
-The song has a similar title to "My Favorite Things", from the Mary Poppins musical and film, with both songs repeatedly mentioning their titles in the lyrics.
+The song has a similar title to "My Favorite Things", from the musical The Sound of Music, with both songs repeatedly mentioning their titles in the lyrics.
 However, it does not musically reference "My Favorite Things".
 The single "A Certain Shade of Green" has been described as being a song about procrastination.
 The line "Are you gonna stand around till 2012 A.D.?" is a reference to an interpretation of the Mayan calendar which dictated that the world would end on December 21, 2012.
 Boyd did not believe this to be true, but it was on his mind as his mother was researching it for a book called Maya Memory: The Glory That Was Palenque.

 While recording "Nebula", Boyd said in 1997, "we found out what it's like to actually plug a phaser pedal into the wall while it's on.
 It sounds like a laser gun, and that's the first sound you hear in 'Nebula'."
 He added that for the song, "we used these walkie-talkies for children that have this Slinky-like coil between them.
 When you talk through them and hit the coil, it makes this natural reverb, like talking in another dimension."